turi-code/userguide/nearest_neighbors/nearest_neighbors.md

 The most critical choice in computing nearest neighbors is the **distance function** that measures the dissimilarity between any pair of observations.

 For numeric data, the options are ``euclidean``, ``manhattan``, ``cosine``, and ``transformed_dot_product.`` For data in dictionary format (i.e. sparse data), ``jaccard`` and ``weighted_jaccard`` are also options, in addition to the numeric distances.
 For string features, use ``levenshtein`` distance, or use the text analytics toolkit's ``count_ngrams`` feature to convert strings to dictionaries of words or character shingles, then use Jaccard or weighted Jaccard distance.
 Leaving the distance parameter set to its default value of ``auto`` tells the model to choose the most reasonable distance based on the type of features in the reference data.
-Select the distance option when creating the model.
 In the following output cell, the second line of the model summary confirms our choice of Manhattan distance.

 ```python
 model = gl.nearest_neighbors.create(sf, features=['bedroom', 'bath', 'size'],